Frequently Asked Questions About General Ecology Drinking Water Systems.

 With so many different water products appearing on and disappearing from the market, how can I be sure I’ll be able to get cartridges and warranty service on a General Ecology drinking water system?

 You’re right; “new” products seem to come and go quickly in this market.
 General Ecology is a well-founded, privately owned company incorporated over 45 years ago.
-We developed the “Structured Matrix™” technology and remain the only source for this advanced technology even though many companies have attempted to copy it.
-We are broad based and supply major air lines around the world including United, Delta, American, TWA, Cathay Pacific, QANTAS, Mexicana, and dozens of others.
-Out FIRST NEED XL Elite® portable units have been market leaders for almost a decade.
-Besides meeting the needs of the individual, we’ve supplied many expeditions, medical research teams, major corporations, and government agencies including army field hospitals.
-Our products are tested worldwide and are distributed into dozens of countries.
+We developed the “Structured Matrix™” technology and remain the only source for this advanced technology, even though many companies have attempted to copy it.
+We are broad-based and supply major airlines worldwide, including United, Delta, American, TWA, Cathay Pacific, QANTAS, Mexicana, and dozens of others.
+Our FIRST NEED XL Elite® portable units have been market leaders for almost a decade.
+Besides meeting the needs of individuals, we’ve supplied expeditions, medical research teams, major corporations, and government agencies, including army field hospitals.
+Our products are tested worldwide and are distributed to dozens of countries.
 We believe you can judge a company by its customers, and ours include some of the most sophisticated and discerning in the world.
 Replacement cartridges are also available globally.
 Call or fax us to find the distributor nearest you, or you may purchase directly from us.

 It sounds convenient enough, but I’m concerned about asbestos and have been told that ordinary filters don’t remove this potential carcinogen.
 What about the Seagull® IV or Nature Pure® systems?

 You’ve been told correctly that ordinary filters don’t reliably remove asbestos.
-But the Seagull® IV and Nature Pure® systems, rather than being a mere filters, are sophisticated microstraining devices that readily removes asbestos fibers.
-Because of the depth type microstructure, the Seagull® IV has been tested on asbestos fibers as small as 0.01 microns nominal or 0.4 microns absolute in diameter and has shown complete removal within the detection capability of the testing equipment.
+But the Seagull® IV and Nature Pure® systems, rather than being mere filters, are sophisticated microstraining devices that readily remove asbestos fibres.
+Because of the depth-type microstructure, the Seagull® IV has been tested on asbestos fibres as small as 0.01 microns nominal or 0.4 microns absolute in diameter and has shown complete removal within the detection capability of the testing equipment.

 Why are General Ecology systems the best value and so much better than other systems on the market?

-Because they do more, do it better and consistently work effectively, longer than other products.
+Because they do more, do it better, and consistently work effectively, longer than other products.
 In fact, to our knowledge, General Ecology’s “Structured Matrix™” is the only technology independently certified to meet U.S. Federal Guide Standard for Microbiological Purifiers, without the use of chlorine or other chemicals, “hold time”, electricity or multiple processing.
-Our purifiers also remove many chemicals, even in trace quantities, and foul tastes and odors, to provide “bottled or better” quality at fraction of the cost.
+Our purifiers also remove many chemicals, even in trace amounts, and foul tastes and odours, providing “bottled or better” quality at a fraction of the cost.

 How much does it cost, and how does the cost compare to bottled water?

-Surprisingly, General Ecology systems is quite inexpensive.
-Many ordinary aluminum and plastic-housing, charcoal filters, which must be used only on previously treated waters and are largely inefficient, cost almost twice as much for the unit and several times as much for replacement cartridges.
-Bottled water, which can be of questionable quality, can cost up to two dollars per litre or more.
-The present cost of the Seagull® IV, including equipment, installation, operation and maintenance, averaged over a 10 year period, is less than 10 cents per litre.
+Surprisingly, General Ecology systems are quite inexpensive.
+Many ordinary aluminum- and plastic-housing charcoal filters, which must be used only on previously treated water and are largely inefficient, cost almost twice as much for the unit and several times as much for replacement cartridges.
+Bottled water, which can be of questionable quality, can cost up to $2 per litre.
+The present cost of the Seagull® IV, including equipment, installation, operation, and maintenance, averaged over a 10-year period, is less than 10 cents per litre.

-In view of Canada´s water shortage, how can I justify installation of one of these drinking water units?
+In light of Canada´s water shortage, how can I justify installing one of these drinking water units?
 I’ve heard they waste several gallons of water for each one processed, and that long backwashes are needed

 This is true for some units, particularly those relying on reverse osmosis (“RO”) where several gallons of precious water can be wasted.
-The General Ecology systems waste no water, requires no backwash and has no reject water.
-General Ecology systems rather than wasting water, helps conserve it.
-Also, as water shortages continue, water quality is bound to deteriorate as aquifers and reservoirs are drawn farther down, sometimes reaching the sludge material on the bottom.
-Water is a natural resource like petroleum, and like petroleum, unfortunately, we are rapidly depleting known fresh water reserves.
+The General Ecology systems waste no water, require no backwash and have no reject water.
+General Ecology systems help conserve water rather than waste it.
+Also, as water shortages continue, water quality is bound to deteriorate as aquifers and reservoirs are drawn deeper, sometimes reaching the sludge at the bottom.
+Water is a natural resource, like petroleum, and, like petroleum, we are unfortunately rapidly depleting known fresh water reserves.

-The Seagull® IV and Nature Pure® systems are specifically design for today’s contamination problems and incorporates sophisticated separation technology not available or not practical for use in large-scale treatment.
-Most municipal treatment plants are well operated but were designed and built decades ago to handle what, in many ways, were much simpler problems.
-They were not designed to handle chemical contamination, Giardia, Cryptosporidia, asbestos, etc. It will be decades in the future before these plants can be upgraded.
-Also, even if plants were upgraded, the distribution systems can contribute to the contamination in your drinking water.
+The Seagull® IV and Nature Pure® systems are specifically designed for today’s contamination problems and incorporate sophisticated separation technology that is not available or not practical for large-scale treatment.
+Most municipal treatment plants are well operated, but were designed and built decades ago to handle problems that, in many ways, were much simpler.
+They were not designed to handle chemical contamination, Giardia, Cryptosporidia, asbestos, etc. It will be decades before these plants can be upgraded.
+Even if plants were upgraded, distribution systems can still contribute to contamination of your drinking water.

 Why shouldn’t I purify all my water?